Handbook of the Mammals of the World

-The Handbook of the Mammals of the World (HMW) is a book series from the publisher Lynx Edicions.
+Handbook of the Mammals of the World (HMW) is a book series from the publisher Lynx Edicions.
 The nine volumes were published from 2009 to 2019.
 Each mammal family is assessed in a full text introduction with photographs and each species has a text account with a distribution map and illustrations on a plate.
 This is the second major project by Lynx Edicions since the release of the Handbook of the Birds of the World in 1992.
 The chief editors are Russell Mittermeier and Don E. Wilson in association with Conservation International, the Texas A&M University and the IUCN.
 Don E. Wilson is also editor of the reference work Mammal Species of the World.

-An updated two-volume set with taxonomic revisions was released in 2020 as The Illustrated Checklist of the Mammals of the World (CMW), and a condensed, single-volume version of the series was published in 2023 as The All the Mammals of the World (AMW).
+An updated two-volume set with taxonomic revisions was released in 2020 as the Illustrated Checklist of the Mammals of the World, and a condensed, single-volume version of the series was published in 2023 as All the Mammals of the World.

-The Handbook of the Mammals of the World Published volumes May 31, 2009, August 31, 2011, April 30, 2013, July 31, 2014, June 30, 2015, July 31, 2016, December 31, 2017, July 31, 2018 and October 31, 2019

-A list of volumes of The Handbook of the Mammals of the World produced to date is as follows: